 1. Unsolicited Phone Calls from Non-Legitimate Buyers

 One of the most popular timeshare resales scams involves “out-of-the-blue” phone calls from a company claiming to have a legitimate buyer for your timeshare.
 This person might say they have a buyer waiting but need funds to close the sale first.
+In this case, the caller may ask for personal information and upfront payments to close the sale.
+Transfer fees, taxes, international transaction fees, or any other fictitious explanations are red flags.

 A legitimate timeshare resale company will never reach out to you unsolicited.
 This is illegal, unless you gave them permission to contact you.
 Buyers will typically pay transfer fees and commissions, not owners selling their timeshares.
 Unless you negotiate these terms, you will usually not have to pay closing costs as a seller.
 You should especially not pay any closing costs before signing contracts.
+If someone asks you to pay an upfront fee or asks for personal information, they are most likely not a legitimate timeshare buyer.
+Additionally, false sales representatives may use high-pressure sales tactics to get a seller to use them.

 2. Fake Timeshare Real Estate Agents

-In today’s world, timeshare resale scams are more tech-savvy, permitting easy manipulation through the internet and electronic devices.
+Over the years, timeshare resale scams have grown more tech-savvy, permitting easy manipulation through the internet and electronic devices.
 Some scammers will try to reach you through your cell, which may appear as “No caller ID.”
 A timeshare resale “representative” has contacted a few of our customers this way, claiming to be one of our employees.
+These con artists do their research and represent themselves as employees of established and credible timeshare resale companies.
+They call timeshare sellers and claim they have a buyer interested and require funds upfront to close.

 You might be unable to avoid this timeshare resale scam, but you can proceed cautiously.
 Never pay upfront closing costs or “luxury taxes.”
 Generally, never give out personal information like your credit card, social security, or bank account when someone calls unsolicited.
 Do your research – make sure the company is legitimate and this person works there – then you call them!
 Moreover, most states require licensing for agents to sell real estate.
+So, if anyone contacts you unsolicited, claiming to be with Timeshares Only, we urge you to contact us directly at 1-800-610-2734.

 3. Timeshare Contract Cancellation or Timeshare Exit Lawyers